rust-lang/book/src/ch07-01-packages-and-crates.md

 ## Packages and Crates

-The first parts of the module system we’ll cover are *packages* and *crates*.
-A *crate* is a binary or library.
+The first parts of the module system we’ll cover are packages and crates.
+A crate is a binary or library.
 The *crate root* is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the [“Defining Modules to Control Scope and Privacy”][modules]<!-- ignore -->) section.
 A *package* is one or more crates